 After surgery for lower back pain, it will likely take you about four to six weeks to return to performing simple activities.
 It could take from six months to one year for your back to completely heal and allow for a full return to normal activity.
 Staying active during recovery is very important.
 You can increase your amount of activity in small increments each day.
 It is important to listen to your healthcare provider’s advice and guidance regarding your recovery plan.

 How Can I Prevent Low Back Pain?

 There are many ways to prevent low back pain.
 Practicing certain prevention techniques may also help to reduce the severity of your symptoms if you are already experiencing pain.
 Lifestyle changes that can help to prevent low back pain include:

 Get Treatment for Low Back Pain in Wake County at Raleigh Orthopaedic

 At Raleigh Orthopaedic Clinic, we treat patients in the Triangle Area facing a wide range of neck and back injuries, including strains, sprains, and fractures.
 Our team will work directly with you to determine the cause of your symptoms, provide a comprehensive treatment plan, and address all of your needs and concerns.
 We offer both non-surgical and surgical procedures to promote a full and safe recovery for each patient, and to help patients live more active and comfortable lives.
-Contact us today to schedule an appointment with a board-certified orthopedic doctor at the location nearest you.
+Book online or contact us today to schedule an appointment with a board-certified orthopedic doctor at the location nearest you.